 Heath Farm School was opened in 1993, and for many years it has been a positive force in re-engaging young people in their learning.

 The school occupies a beautiful rural site in Charing Heath, Kent.
-New school buildings have been opened and their design offers an opportunity to make a conscious connection between the environment and the development of the learner.
+The school buildings have been designed to make a conscious connection between the environment and the development of the learner.

-Young people are grouped according to age and academic and social development in small classes with a high staff to pupil ratio.
-The school welcomes pupils of any ethnicity, religious or social background.
-Carers and parents are encouraged to become part of the school community, contributing to its life and development.
+Young people are grouped according to age and academic and social development in small classes with a high staff to student ratio.
+The school welcomes students of any ethnicity, religious or social background.
+Parents and carers are encouraged to become part of the school community, contributing to its life and development.

 Alongside the dedicated curriculum and wellbeing development of students, the site also allows us to give our students the opportunity to grow fruit and vegetables in the school allotments, and to take part in vocational activities in workshops and kitchen spaces.